Choi and Moore Crowned New Zealand Champions

 A stalwart of New Zealand’s Queen Sirikit Cup teams for the past three years, 18-year-old Choi defeated Yoonjae Jeong 6&5 in the 36-hole final at Titirangi Golf Club.

 In so doing she completed a memorable double, having triumphed in the New Zealand Women’s Strokeplay Championship earlier in the year.
-It’s the first time the two titles have been won by the same player in the same year.

 Reflecting on her annus mirabilis, Choi said: “I won both the NZ Strokeplay and NZ Amateur this year, so I feel really great!
 Apparently, Lydia [Ko] didn’t get the two in one year, so I’m hoping I’m the only one in New Zealand history!”